chalcolith/ironmeta/Documentation/Readme.txt

+3.0: April 9, 2013: VS 2012 and NuGet package.
+	- Now set up to build with Visual Studio 2012.
+	- Now distributed as a NuGet package.

 2.3: February 27, 2012: Combining parsers.
 	- Made generated code more general so it is now possible to combine parsers by inheritance or encapsulation.
 	- Added the ability to use anonymous object literals in rules.
 They match by comparing their public properties with the input object's properties.